poetic/rune/README.md

 touching the Rune profile itself.
 This is useful primarily when developing an install profile.

+Note: if you receive an error like "No core project specified. [error]" you may need a more up-to-date version of drush.

+    which drush
+    git fetch
+    git checkout [appropriate branch name]

 ## Maintenance
 The makefiles that define the various requirements for this installation profile are structured for easy readability and maintenance.